djotaku/Glitch-Garden/README.md

 - Sprite Sheet Animation
 - Bone Based Animation - just a mention - all the animation for this game was Sprite-Sheet based
 - Different scenes can have different Canvas Scaler Options
-- Use anchors on things like text and buttons if you want to allow things to scale with ìshrinkî (which doesn't create ìblack barsî if the aspect ratio is changed.
+- Use anchors on things like text and buttons if you want to allow things to scale with ‚Äúshrink‚Äù (which doesn't create ‚Äúblack bars‚Äù if the aspect ratio is changed.
 - Calculating a Safe zone when dealing with different aspect ratios.
 So if you want to have a safe zone for 4:3 when you want to support 16:9: ratio as a decimal.
 16/9 = 1.77.
 4/3=1.33333 So you take 1080*1.3333 to get the horizontal pixels.
 That gives you: 1440.
 So need 1920-1440 horizontal pixels (480) or 240 pixels on either end.
 - How to have background in the UI instead of camera like we did in the other games
 - Parent transforms are relative to the world while child transforms are relative to the parent.
 Location (0,0) for the child is on top of the parent - wherever it is in the world
-- Using ìPlayer Prefsî to save User Settings - easily hacked, so don't put critical info or player unlocks there.
+- Using ‚ÄúPlayer Prefs‚Äù to save User Settings - easily hacked, so don't put critical info or player unlocks there.
 - Tips for Tuning and Desgining Level Progression